gitpod-samples/template-golang-cli/README.md

 # A Golang CLI template on Gitpod

-This is a [Golang CLI](https://golang.org) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Golang CLI](https://golang.org) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps